OutUK correspondent Rex Wockner has been visiting South Africa

 Cape Town is a stunning oceanside city as beautiful as any in the world with First

-World gay life, a Mediterranean climate, nice hotel rooms for £15-£30 and
+World gay life, a Mediterranean climate, nice hotel rooms for very little and

-and nice restaurant meals for £3-£5.
-What's the catch?
+and good restaurant meals for even less, so what's the catch?
 Flights are more expensive

 than to Southern Europe or the States and, in present-day South Africa, one needs to be more concerned about crime